How to choose your bathrooms extractor fans: A buyer's guide

 To maximise the extraction in a room of this size, you would be looking at fan with a recommended airflow of 54m3/hr.

-The Flow and Flow Plus extractor fans have a maximum airflow of 54m3/hr so would be perfect for small bathrooms.
+The Flow and Flow Plus extractor fans have a maximum airflow of 75m3/hr more than enough for small bathrooms.

 Medium bathrooms